SV592/SV592/README.md

 # 💻 S.Pearson
 **`(Student Developer)`**

 I'm a fullstack developer trying build up my reputation one repository at a time.
-Most of my project are built from the ground up with the intention of solving real world problems and some are just for fun 😎.
+Most of my projects are built from the ground up with the intention of solving real world problems and some are just for fun 😎.

 ---